Deci-AI/super-gradients/README.md

 Sign up for our [FREE Community Tier](https://console.deci.ai/) to enjoy immediate improvement in throughput, latency, memory footprint and model size.

 Features:
-- Automatically compile and quantize your models with just a few clicks (TrT, OpenVino).
+- Automatically compile and quantize your models with just a few clicks (TensorRT, OpenVINO).
 - Gain up to 10X improvement in throughput, latency, memory and model size.
 - Easily benchmark your models’ performance on different hardware and batch sizes.
 - Invite co-workers to collaborate on models and communicate your progress.